Last Updated on April 26, 2026 by Bibhu Ranjan Mund, MPH

 - The facts show that kombucha can help to rationalize gastro-intestinal issues, including bloating and enzyme digesting, and deliver a nutritionally enhanced substitution to high- sugar carbonated liquids.

-- It is still not possible to come up with concrete findings about its safety and/or efficacy, since clinical trials are little, and the current literature has been unable to show any conclusive results.
+- It is still not possible to come up with concrete findings about its safety and/or efficacy, since clinical trials are ongoing and the current article is unable to show any conclusive results.

-- An adequate consumption is advised to be between 100 and 150 ml of intake per day, but not exceeding high sugar content, organically manufactured products.
+- An adequate consumption is advised between 100 and 150 ml of intake per day, but not exceeding high sugar content.

 - Evening dosage should be done with caution as a lot of commercial preparations contain caffeine.